saracouto1318/ROBO-FEUP/README.md

  * 'roslaunch stdr_launchers reactive-robot.launch' for robot in V-squared wall
  * 'roslaunch stdr_launchers reactive-robot2.launch' for robot in V-pointed wall
  * 'roslaunch stdr_launchers reactive-robot-W.launch' for robot in W-squared wall
- * 'roslaunch stdr_launchers reactive-robot-W.launch' for robot in W-pointed wall
+ * 'roslaunch stdr_launchers reactive-robot-W2.launch' for robot in W-pointed wall

  To initialize the code execute the following command on a new terminal: